-Shaving your head, no matter your reason for doing so – change in style, charity, tipsy-in-the-moment decision – is a major decision.
-And while typically more men tend to do this at a young age, there’s a growing number of women who undertake the challenge too.
+Shaving your head, no matter your reason for doing so – a change in style, charity fundraiser, or tipsy-and-regrettable night – is a major decision.
+And while typically more men tend to do this at any age, there’s a growing number of women who undertake the challenge too.
 Despite this, there’s surprisingly little guidance for what having a shaved head (and the consequential buzzcuts for weeks) is like for a woman.
 This post, listing 10 different lessons I’ve learnt, is about my personal bald experience.
-Do bear in mind that each experience is different, and some of these depend very much on who you are as a person, so take each point with a pinch of salt.
+Each experience is different, and some of these depend very much on who you are as a person, so take each point with a pinch of salt.

 A while back, when Go Set A Watchman was announced and given a release date, I wrote a short commentary on how Harper Lee’s deteriorating health made me highly sceptical of the technicalities behind Go Set A Watchman being “found” (as that is how the publicists are choosing to sell it).
 Sadly Harper Lee has now passed, and while this is a great loss to us all, I can’t help but wonder what will happen in the aftermath of this.